MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-container-networking.md

 - Direct access via a single IP address or DNS name and a specific port.
 - Distribute traffic using a *load balancer* between multiple pods hosting the same service or application.

-The Azure Stack HCI platform also helps to simplify virtual networking for AKS on Azure Stack HCI and Windows Server clusters by providing the "underlay" network in a highly available manner.
+The Azure Stack HCI platform also helps to simplify virtual networking for AKS on Azure Stack HCI clusters by providing the "underlay" network in a highly available manner.
 When you create an AKS cluster, we also create and configure an underlying `HAProxy` load balancer resource.
 As you deploy applications in a Kubernetes cluster, IP addresses are configured for your pods and Kubernetes services as endpoints in this load balancer.

 ## IP address resources

-To simplify the network configuration for application workloads, AKS on Azure Stack HCI and Windows Server assigns IP addresses to the following objects in a deployment:
+To simplify the network configuration for application workloads, AKS on Azure Stack HCI assigns IP addresses to the following objects in a deployment:

 - **Kubernetes cluster API server** - The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.
 Static IP addresses are always allocated to API servers irrespective of the underlying networking model.

 - **Kubernetes nodes (virtual machines)** - A Kubernetes cluster consists of a set of worker machines, called nodes, and the nodes host containerized applications.
 In addition to the control plane nodes, every cluster has at least one worker node.
-For an AKS on Azure Stack HCI and Windows Server cluster, Kubernetes nodes are configured as virtual machines.
+For an AKS on Azure Stack HCI cluster, Kubernetes nodes are configured as virtual machines.
 These virtual machines are created as highly available virtual machines in Azure Stack HCI, for more information, see [Node networking concepts](concepts-node-networking.md).

 - **Kubernetes services** - In Kubernetes, *Services* logically group pod IP addresses to allow for direct access via a single IP address or DNS name on a specific port.
 Services can also distribute traffic using a *load balancer*.
 Static IP addresses are always allocated to Kubernetes services irrespective of the underlying networking model.

 - **HAProxy load balancers** - [HAProxy](https://www.haproxy.org/#desc) is a TCP/HTTP load balancer and proxy server that spreads incoming requests across multiple endpoints.
-Every workload cluster in AKS on Azure Stack HCI and Windows Server has a HAProxy load balancer deployed and configured as a specialized virtual machine.
+Every workload cluster in AKS on Azure Stack HCI has a HAProxy load balancer deployed and configured as a specialized virtual machine.

-- **Microsoft On-Premise Cloud Service** - This is the Azure Stack HCI cloud provider that enables the creation and management of the virtualized environment hosting Kubernetes on an on-premises Azure Stack HCI or Windows Server cluster.
-The networking model followed by your Azure Stack HCI or Windows Server cluster determines the IP address allocation method used by the Microsoft On-Premise Cloud Service.
+- **Microsoft On-Premise Cloud Service** - This is the Azure Stack HCI cloud provider that enables the creation and management of the virtualized environment hosting Kubernetes on an on-premises Azure Stack HCI cluster.
+The networking model followed by your Azure Stack HCI cluster determines the IP address allocation method used by the Microsoft On-Premise Cloud Service.
 To learn more about the networking concepts implemented by the Microsoft On-Premise Cloud Service, see [Node networking concepts](concepts-node-networking.md).

 ## Kubernetes networks

-In AKS on Azure Stack HCI and Windows Server, you can deploy a cluster that uses one of the following network models:
+In AKS on Azure Stack HCI, you can deploy a cluster that uses one of the following network models:

 - Flannel Overlay networking - The network resources are typically created and configured as the cluster is deployed.
 - Project Calico networking - This model offers additional networking features, such as network policies and flow control.